About Journal

 The Policy of Screening for Plagiarism

-All manuscripts must be free from plagiarism contents.
-Manuscripts submitted to the Agricultural Biotechnology Journal (ABJ) will be screened for plagiarism using similarity check and plagiarism detection tools.
-All authors are suggested to use plagiarism detection software to check the similarity before submitting their manuscript to the journal.
-Editors check the plagiarism detection of manuscripts in the Agricultural Biotechnology Journal (ABJ) using the Grammarly detection software (www.grammarly.com), and iThenticate (www.ithenticate.com) for English abstracts and use Iranian plagiarism detection softwares such as IranDOC (https://tik.irandoc.ac.ir) and Samimonour (www.samimnoor.ir) for the Persian text.
+All manuscripts must be free of any form of plagiarism.
+Manuscripts submitted to the Agricultural Biotechnology Journal (ABJ) will be screened for plagiarism using similarity checks and plagiarism detection tools.
+All authors are advised to use plagiarism detection software to check the similarity before submitting their manuscripts to the journal.
+Editors check the plagiarism detection of manuscripts in the Agricultural Biotechnology Journal (ABJ) using the Grammarly detection software (www.grammarly.com), and iThenticate (www.ithenticate.com) for English abstracts, and use Iranian plagiarism detection software such as IranDOC (https://tik.irandoc.ac.ir) and Samimonour (www.samimnoor.ir) for the Persian text.
 The journal will immediately reject papers leading to plagiarism or self-plagiarism.
 Whenever it is determined that the manuscript has not complied with the plagiarism rules, it will be REJECTED (before acceptance for publication), and if it was published, it will be RETRACTED for plagiarism issues.

 Retraction Policy